cutthroat78/sionnach.xyz/content/video-game-lawnmower-game.md

   - Performance
     - Lag spikes when turning sometimes
     - Screen tearing happens often for me
+  - The game doesn't have any leaderboards for high scores and doesn't even save your own high score
   - Sound Design
     - There is no music in game, only in the menu
     - The lawnmower sound can sound relaxing, but it could also be annoying or boring to people as the sound never changes